 • Basic Packages.
-Our "Basic" packages include at least 60 channels in Romania and 59 in the Czech Republic.
-In Hungary, our "Digi" package offers at least 52 channels.
-In addition, in Hungary, due to local "must carry" regulations, we also offer a limited package with a maximum of 17 channels.
+Our "Basic" packages include at least 60 channels in Romania.
+In Hungary, our "Digi" package offers at least 71 channels.
+In addition, in Hungary, due to local "must carry" regulations, we also offer a limited package with a maximum of 18 channels.
 In Romania, we also offer a "Popular" package, which includes a minimum of 35 channels and cannot be combined with the premium movie channels offered.
-We believe that our Basic packages are attractive in the market in terms of range of content offered for the price.In Romania and Hungary, we provide access to our own sports channels for no additional fee as we believe this contributes to the broadening of our subscriber base.
+We believe that our Basic packages are attractive in the market in terms of range of content offered for the price.
+In Romania and Hungary, we provide access to our own sports channels for no additional fee as we believe this contributes to the broadening of our subscriber base.
 At the same time, the design of the content of the Basic packages provides an incentive for our subscribers to take up the Extra packages.
-The offered channels cover the main genres such as news, general entertainment, sports, movies, documentary, , and children's content.
+The offered channels cover the main genres such as news, general entertainment, sports, movies, documentary, and children's content.
 Our offer includes a wide range of local and international channels (in most cases with subtitles or dubbed, depending on the market practice).

 • Extra Packages.
 Our "Extra 1" and "Extra 2" packages are currently offered in Romania and our "Digi +" package is currently offered in Hungary.
-They include at least 65 and 57 channels, in each market respectively.
+They include at least 65 and 76 channels, in each market respectively.
 We try to structure these packages to incentivize customers who are willing to pay more for certain premium or specialized content while making sure that our Basic packages contain general channels of interest.
 The Extra packages are designed to increase our ARPU among targeted segments.
 Generally, international channels such as the History Channel, TV 1000, the Travel Channel, Viasat Nature or Viasat History and certain local niche channels are part of these packages.

 • Premium Movie Channels.
 In Romania and Hungary, we offer one or both of the premium movie channels HBO and Cinemax, either individually or as a combined "MaxPack" as a separate supplemental package.
 HBO and Cinemax offer the latest globally distributed movies, special music and sports events as well as specially produced premium drama series and the Adult option.
 In Romania and Hungary, we also offer our own premium movie channel, DIGI Film.
-In the Czech Republic we offer a premium movie channel option, Film Box.